Focal Clear Review - As Good As Everyone Says?

 Twitter-review summary: The Clear presents a neutral-warm sound signature that’s reasonably well-balanced sans some quirks in the upper-midrange and treble.
 In tandem with its technical presentation, it is a forward, engaging listen that demands attention.

-I actually have the venerable Sennheiser HD800S on-hand at the time of this writing.
-Suffice it to say that I was not impressed with the HD800S’s bass response, and switching to the Clear presented an immediate improvement.
+I actually have the venerable Sennheiser HD 800S on-hand (read my review here), and suffice it to say that I was not impressed with the HD 800S’s bass response.
+Switching to the Clear presented an immediate improvement.
 The Clear’s bass is pretty much exactly what you would expect of a higher-end, dynamic driver headphone.
 It is near-neutral and extends fairly deep.
 I would say it’s on the faster end of dynamic driver bass; neither the hardest hitting nor crazy clean like a planar, but simply...good.
 I would certainly prefer more sub-bass quantity; of course, that’s personal preference.
 Oh, and before I forget: If you're wondering about the oft-cited driver clipping, for better or worse, I don't listen remotely loud enough for it to occur.

 The midrange is where things get more dicey.
 The Clear transitions into the lower-midrange properly - it’s dead flat - followed by a peak at roughly 1.5kHz.
 This part actually sits fine with me.
 While it certainly contributes to the Clear’s slightly boxier presentation, I immediately noticed that it flies superbly with the likes of piano.
 I’m no musician, but to my ears, piano tones sound incredibly exuberant and rich on the Clear.
 In general, the Clear is a headphone with a focus on the lower-midrange.
 Now, I think the Clear’s second midrange quirk will be more contentious.
 It is a dip at roughly 4kHz.
 This is not necessarily an issue standalone - in fact, many of my favorite transducers recess this region - but the Clear contrasts this with a minor peak at 6kHz in the lower-treble.